-U1228.1 The Jury is set up as follows:
+- U1228.1 The Jury is set up as follows:

 - the Technical Delegate

 - the Referee

-- · the Chief of Race
+- the Chief of Race

 - Assistant Referee (if required for control of both courses) (see U601.2.5)

-- U1228.2 The course setter is appointed by the Jury of the competition (if not selected by U.S. Ski & Snowboard National or Regional Office).
+- U.S. Ski & Snowboard National or Regional Office).
 Before setting the parallel course, the Course Setter must conduct an inspection and study the competition course in the presence of the Jury.